Moonriderx/2DPuzzlePlatformer/README.md

 ## Artwork

-Since I am working alone on this project and many of you knows how time consuming is to draw and animate all of the models/sprites and create all the music, (especially if you are not experienced in this area) initially I will use a working/mocking artwork.
+Since I am working alone on this project and many of you know how time-consuming is to draw and animate all of the models/sprites and create all the music, (especially if you are not experienced in this area) initially I will use a working/mocking artwork.
-By the time this game is completed all the sprites/animations/music and artwork will be carefully hand-crafter to fit the unique gameplay experience.
+By the time this game is completed all the sprites/animations/music and artwork will be carefully hand-crafted to fit the unique gameplay experience.

 ## Roadmap